March 17, 2023 by Helena Lombard

 Grand Marnier, Japanese whiskey and yuzu juice come together to create an Asian-inspired Sidecar cocktail.
 Cognac gets replaced with whiskey, and lemon juice is replaced with yuzu juice—but lime will do just fine.
 Shaken and strained into a chilled coupe, this bright cocktail will delight your guests.
 Best served icy cold, just before dinner.

 The Whiskey Smash came onto the cocktail scene yonks back, and this is a Japanese spin-off of the American classic.
 This muddled zesty drink is all lemon, which you’ll be muddling straight in the glass, along with fresh mint and simple syrup.
 Add some Japanese whiskey, and if you want to spritz it up, add some sparkling water.

 Simple to make with smashing citrus notes, this refreshing drink can be served all summer long.
 And believe us, you’ll want to.

 The Red Akuma

 This one is for the adventurous drinker looking for a Japanese whiskey drink with a spicy edge.
 If you love a Spicy Margarita, then the Red Akuma will be right up your matchi.
-To make this burst of flavor, combine Japanese whiskey, agave, blood orange juice, and chopped jalapeños in a cocktail shaker.
+To make this burst of flavour, combine Japanese whiskey, agave, blood orange juice and chopped jalapenos in a cocktail shaker.
 Give it a good shake for at least 30 seconds, and strain it into ice-filled rocks glasses.
 Pair it with platters of sushi and tempura if you’re hosting a cocktail evening with friends.